 To investigate the similarities and discrepancies between TSS and TES kinetics, we performed a detailed analysis of the linkage between TSS and TES sites using our long-read sequencing data.
 By matching TSSs to TESs on individual transcript molecules, we were able to assess whether the observed differences in kinetics were due to the presence of alternative transcript isoforms, multicistronic transcripts, or other factors.
-Figure 3 shows each genes abundance during the course of the infection, as assed by the viral-read normalized canonical transcript counts, according to their kinetic classes.
+Figure 3 shows each gene's abundance during the course of the infection, as assessed by the viral-read-normalized canonical transcript counts, according to their kinetic classes.

 For genes where TSS and TES dynamics differed, our analysis revealed that the discrepancies could often be attributed to the complex transcriptional landscape of EHV-1.
 The virus produces a variety of transcript isoforms, including alternative TSSs and sometimes TESs, as well as multicistronic and overlapping transcripts (Figure 4 and Supplementary Figure S7).
 For example, both ORF38 and ORF50, expected to show late kinetics, exhibited early peaks, although their TSS peaked at 4 and 8 hpi, while their TES at 6 hpi.
-This misalignment is in the case of ORF38 the result of the elevated expression of other, mainly complex transcripts (overlapping ORF35-37 from the other strand) that terminate at the same TES, such as ORF37-ORF38-CX-Long-2 (Figure 4 A) and possible transcriptional noise from other non-validated TSSs in this region.
-In the case of ORF50 (Supplementary Figure S7 B), this could be attributed to a more complex differential transcript expression pattern consisting of mainly ORF50-ORF51-Canonic and ORF50-ORF51-PC-Long-2.
-Conversely, ORF67 (Late), which showed an early TSS peak, had TES dynamics more consistent with its late gene classification (Supplementary Figure S7 C).
+This misalignment is in the case of ORF38 the result of the elevated expression of other, mainly complex transcripts (overlapping ORF35-37 from the other strand) that terminate at the same TES, such as ORF37-ORF38-CX-Long-2 (Figure 4A) and possible transcriptional noise from other non-validated TSSs in this region.
+In the case of ORF50 (Supplementary Figure S7B), this could be attributed to a more complex differential transcript expression pattern consisting of mainly ORF50-ORF51-Canonic and ORF50-ORF51-PC-Long-2.
+Conversely, ORF67 (Late), which showed an early TSS peak, had TES dynamics more consistent with its late gene classification (Supplementary Figure S7C).
 And while its presence very early (hpi 1) could be attributed to transcriptional noise troubling this very early time point, at 2 hpi it could not, but rather to the highly efficient early activation of its promoter.
 The discrepancy between its TSS and TES kinetics can be attributed to the large number (but individually low count) of potential mRNAs identified in this region, carrying truncated ORFs.

 Our detailed mapping confirms that the discrepancies between TSS and TES kinetics are primarily due to the production of multiple transcript isoforms and the complex arrangement of transcription units in the EHV-1 genome.
 This highlights the importance of considering full-length transcript structures when interpreting gene expression dynamics.

-Such discrepancies underscore the complexity of viral gene regulation at the transcript’s endpoints and suggest that different levels of control—initiation and termination—may be modulated independently or influenced by overlapping transcriptional programs.
+Such discrepancies underscore the complexity of viral gene regulation at transcript endpoints and suggest that different levels of control - initiation and termination - may be modulated independently or influenced by overlapping transcriptional programs.

-Gene-Level Clustering of Canonical Transcripts
+Gene-level clustering of canonical transcripts